GSA-TTS/identity-handbook/_articles/troubleshooting-expiring-pivcac.md

 where you may find a notice describing whether to expect a replacement certificate to be issued before the scheduled expiration of the certificate.

+## Handling expiring certificates when no replacements exist

+If you've exhausted all of the options described above and there are no replacement certificates available up to and beyond the expiration of certificate, then it's quite possible that the certificate is expected to expire and not be replaced.

+In these scenarios, you should:

+1. Check logs for PKI activity issued by this certificate, to understand expected impact over the course of a few weeks leading up to the expiration of the certificate.
+    ```
+    # Log group: prod_/srv/pki-rails/shared/log/production.log
+    filter issuer like /CN=[CN of expiring certificate]/
+    ```
+2. Remove the certificate from [`identity-pki`](https://github.com/18f/identity-pki) if there is no replacement, the certificate has expired, and there is no activity reported in the logs above which would indicate that end-users would be impacted by the expiration and removal of the certificate.

 ## Using CloudWatch to find issuers and service providers

 CloudWatch may be used to find certificate-related errors by issuer and service provider.